 The basic theory of the Permanent Portfolio is to select assets that do particularly well in the four possible economic conditions.
 Generally speaking:

-As an aside, some people like to argue about how well gold truly tracks inflation.
-That’s fine, but gold has other benefits as well — especially how it is negatively correlated to stocks and bonds.
-So even if its inflation-fighting properties aren’t as direct as some people claim, it’s still a valuable component to protect the portfolio when stocks and bonds are both struggling.
+For example, some people rightly point out that gold is not necessarily the ideal inflation hedge that many proponents may believe.
+That’s fine and I don’t necessarily disagree, but gold has other benefits as well — especially how it is negatively correlated to stocks and bonds.
+So even if its inflation-fighting properties aren’t as consistent as some people claim, it’s still a valuable component to protect the portfolio when stocks and bonds are both struggling.
 Think of the 2000’s when stocks went sideways for a decade with low inflation, but gold still responded and did great.

 Importantly, it works the same way when bonds tank and when stocks inevitably crash.
 This outlook-neutral approach that doesn’t try to predict the future but instead protects you and grows your money no matter what the future holds is the core idea that makes it tick.
 For more information, I particularly recommend “The Permanent Portfolio: Harry Browne’s Long-Term Investment Strategy” by Craig Rowland and J. M. Lawson.